 - How can a plan be realized and implemented as well as possible?

-A practical example regarding the use of the the 7S model McKinsey is a commercial training institute that focuses on employees who want to obtain an MBA degree.
+A practical example regarding the use of the the McKinsey 7S Framework is a commercial training institute that focuses on employees who want to obtain an MBA degree.

 The commercial education provider is fully focused on adult MBA education.
 They offer a series of courses and aim to be largest provider in the Netherlands.

 Given the size of the organisation, it is important that there is a proper structure, and so a product classification has been made; each branch has its own training managers, representatives and subject teachers.
 This hierarchy is clear to both employees and students.
 In addition, there are many supporting departments such as ICT, administration and planning.

 The organisation uses an internal Customer Relationship Management system to keep up-to-date with student progress, contracts and internship agreements.
 Students have an online learning environment that is linked to the internal system so that everyone is aware of the student’s well-being.

 The organisation was founded 10 years ago by a passionate pioneer and has a friendly and open atmosphere right from the beginning.
 As a leader, he considers it important that work is done according to procedures and legislation, but everyone can further determine their own goals and are thus self-governing.
 This creates a pleasant working environment and a good mutual understanding.

 You are friendly to one another within the organisation, birthdays are celebrated with cake and a small gift, drinks every Friday afternoon and a teacher’s day twice a year.
 The student always remains top priority, both in and outside the office.